In part 1 we introduced Q-learning as a concept with a pen and paper example.

 Training a toy simulation like this with a deep neural network is not optimal by any means.
 The simulation is not very nuanced, the reward mechanism is very coarse and deep networks generally thrive in more complex scenarios.
 Often in machine learning, the simplest solution ends up being the best one, so cracking a nut with a sledgehammer as we have done here is not recommended in real life.

 Now that we have learned how to replace Q-table with a neural network, we are all set to tackle more complicated simulations and utilize the Valohai deep learning platform to the fullest in the next part.
-See you soon!
+I know that Q learning needs a beefy GPU.
+Valohai has them!
+You can contact me on LinkedIn about how to get your project started, see you soon!